cornelia-schulz/lost-in-translation/src/pages/2019-03-17-localisation-in-wordpress-part-1/index.md

 Recently I have been looking into how to work with WordPress and I was curious if it is easy to localise your site once you have set up some content in it.

-For developers it's good to know that WordPress uses Gettext libraries and tools for internationalisation (i18n).

-This is how it works in short:

-* Developers wrap translatable strings in gettext functions
-* Source code files are parsed and translatable strings are extracted as POT (Portable Objects Template) files
-* POT files are then often fed to GlotPress, a collaboration tool for translators
-* Translators translate and create a PO file, which is the same as the original POT file but now also contains translations.
-* PO files are compiled into binary MO files, which give faster access to the strings at run-time

-More information about how to prepare plugins for internationalisation can be found in the [WordPress documentation](https://codex.WordPress.org/I18n_for_WordPress_Developers "WordPress documenation").
+In this blog post I'm looking at how to localise the WordPress interface as well as content.
+If you are looking for information about how to prepare plugins for internationalisation, have a look at the [WordPress documentation](https://codex.WordPress.org/I18n_for_WordPress_Developers "WordPress documenation").
+I will not be covering this in this post.

-## Localisation

 Localisation happens after internationalisation and is important for everyone who is interested in localising their WordPress site.
 It's the process during which your theme and content get translated and adapted for a specific market and language.